 Charon Robin Ganellin

 Ganellin was born in London, England, and studied chemistry at Queen Mary College, London and at the Massachusetts Institute of Technology.
-He is currently with SmithKline and French professor of medicinal chemistry at University College London, where he is also director of the Upjohn European Discovery Unit.
-Ganellin is named as co-inventor on more than 100 U.S. patents.
+He is currently the SmithKline and French professor of medicinal chemistry at University College London, where he is also researching into cholecystokinin and potassium ion channels.
+Ganellin is named as co-inventor on more than 150 U.S. patents.